TheoW03/TheoW03/README.md

 # hello

-<b>name: </b> Theo
+my name is Theo,

-i am a 2nd year university Computer science student with a strong passion for Software engineering.
+I am a 2nd year university Computer science student with a strong passion for Software engineering.

-my favorite languages are Java and C# and my main focus is game dev and computer graphics. sepcifcally 2D as of right now
+my favorite programming languages are Java and C# and my main focus is game dev and computer graphics. sepcifcally 2D as of right now

 I also enjoy gaming, anime and logic. as well as being a morning person